junxit/us-congress-bills-113/metadata.md

 - 2014-03-12 — Introduced in Senate
 - 2014-03-12 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2014-05-21 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-08-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper under authority of the order of the Senate of 08/05/2014 with an amendment in the nature of a substitute.
+With written report No. 113-243.
+- 2014-08-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper under authority of the order of the Senate of 08/05/2014 with an amendment in the nature of a substitute.
+With written report No. 113-243.
+- 2014-08-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 531.